-Applicants who can demonstrate their school-aged children attend school regularly and that there is adequate supervision of the children when school is not in session shall meet the childcare screening requirement.
-If a child legally drops out of school, that child must be engaged in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes; (4) engagement in verifiable community or volunteer work; and (5) a verifiable employment search.
+Applicants who can demonstrate their school-aged children attend school regularly and that there is adequate supervision of children under the age of 13 when school is not in session shall meet the childcare screening requirement.
+If a child legally drops out of school, that child must be engaged in at least 30 hours per week of any combination of (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program; (3) enrollment in and regular attendance in a program of education such as GED classes, English proficiency or literacy classes; and (4) a verifiable employment search or employment counseling.